Posted by: Northwest Eye in General on May 25, 2025

 Difficulty Wearing Contact Lenses: A Sign of Dry Eye

-Struggles with wearing contact lenses can often indicate the presence of dry eye symptoms, which is a concern that individuals with cataracts should be particularly aware of.
-We understand that many patients experience discomfort and irritation, as well as dry eye symptoms, or a persistent feeling of dryness while using lenses, especially those who spend long hours at visual display terminals (VDT).
+Difficulty wearing contact lenses often indicates the presence of dry eye disease, which is a concern that contact lens users should be particularly aware of.
+We understand that many patients experience discomfort and irritation, as well as a persistent feeling of dryness while using lenses, especially those who spend long hours at visual display terminals (VDT).
 Research shows that working more than four hours increases the likelihood of experiencing dry eye symptoms.
-It’s important for contact lens users, including those with cataracts, to communicate these signs to their eye care provider.
+It’s important for individuals with dry eye symptoms, including those with cataracts, to communicate these signs to their eye care provider.
 By doing so, they can receive personalized recommendations, such as alternative lens options or specific treatments to ease discomfort.

 Addressing these signs not only enhances comfort but also promotes overall eye health, allowing individuals to continue wearing their contact lenses without significant issues.
 Positive feedback from patients highlights the effectiveness of customized solutions, underscoring the importance of open communication between patients and their eye care providers.
 As Jason J. Nichols, OD, MPH, PhD, emphasizes, “This is believed to result from the addition of a mixed classification to the answer choices this year,” reflecting the evolving understanding of dry eye management.